 - DigestZen Essential Oil: DigestZen is great to have on hand for when you eat something that doesn’t agree with you, which is easy to do on vacation in a foreign country.
 I like to apply a drop of DigestZen to my palms and rub over my abdomen to ease discomfort.
 It is especially helpful if you overindulge in a heavy meal – which again, is easy to do on vacation.
 Have you ever heard of “Vacation Constipation?”
 I think it happens to many of us because our eating habits change, but also because we drink less water, or at least I did.
 We were traveling by car and didn’t want to make frequent stops, so I was limiting the amount of water I was drinking compared to my average daily water intake.
 I would apply DigestZen to my lower abdomen or the bottoms of my feet to reduce indigestion, bloating and promote regularity.

 - Lavender Essential Oil: I bring Lavender for lots of reasons.
 It is helpful for relaxing and to ease yourself into sleep.
-It is also great for any kind of rash, bug bite, cut, burn, scrape, etc. I have used it on bee stings and mosquito bites, and I find if I use it right away, it really helps prevent the sting or itching that usually accompanies them.
+It is also great for any kind of skin irritation.
+I have used it on bee stings and mosquito bites, and I find if I use it right away, it really helps prevent the sting or itching that usually accompanies them.

 - Lemon Essential Oil: I bring this along simply to add to my water a few times/day.
 I typically bring a glass or stainless steel water bottle, and I like to add a couple of drops of lemon for the flavor and also to help cleanse my body and aid in digestion.
 I typically eat less healthy on vacation, and this helps me feel better about that decision.
 I have also found lemon oil helpful at getting rid of stains, so I like to have it along for that reason, also!

 - OnGuard Essential Oil: OnGuard is a must-have for travel, because I feel that airplanes are germ-boxes in the sky.
-People travel when they are sick, and the air on planes circulates.
-I used to often get sick when traveling after flying.
+People travel when they are unwell, and the air on planes circulates.
+I used to often feel unwell when traveling after flying.
 Now, I simply apply some OnGuard essential oil on the bottoms of my feet and under my tongue a couple of weeks before traveling and during the trip for immune support.

 - Peppermint Essential Oil: Peppermint is one of my favorite oils for many reasons.
 It helps me feel energized, alert and ready for my day.
 I typically add a drop to my hands each morning, rub together and then inhale.
 If you have sensitive skin, you should dilute with FCO before trying this!
 Peppermint is also good for cooling off hot skin, and for easing pain from head tension.